stonepros/stone/doc/radosgw/ldap-auth.rst

 Requirements
 ============

-- **LDAP or Active Directory:** A running LDAP instance accessible by the Ceph Object Gateway
+- **LDAP or Active Directory:** A running LDAP instance accessible by the Stone Object Gateway
-- **Service account:** LDAP credentials to be used by the Ceph Object Gateway with search permissions
+- **Service account:** LDAP credentials to be used by the Stone Object Gateway with search permissions
 - **User account:** At least one user account in the LDAP directory
 - **Do not overlap LDAP and local users:** You should not use the same user names for local users and for users being authenticated by using LDAP.
-The Ceph Object Gateway cannot distinguish them and it treats them as the same user.
+The Stone Object Gateway cannot distinguish them and it treats them as the same user.

 Sanity checks